altkennyh2l/ChuniData/readme.md

 Note: By bundling with this script "officialID" and "jacket" (from official source) will be added to "meta" (from UniDB), and jacket image is named as stated.
 "OfficialID" is the official chart ID, WE charts have different ID with regular charts (Ultima included).
 In some cases, WE charts may have different jacket with regular charts.

+Note 2: In the original data from UniDB, the chart diff (not const) with "+" (e.g. 14+) are represented as ".5" (14.5) as the item is a number.
+In the data processed by this script, diff is converted to strings and are represented as "+" when applicable.

 This repo, is NOT associated with SEGA, developers of Chunithm, developers of ChuniRec (and UniDB) and do not encourage the misuse of data.
 All bundled data is from public sources, please contact if there is any problem regarding copyrights and/or TOS violation of any services (related to this repo).
 (As stated in MIT License) In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of